Smooth Bump Functions

 let us assemble a global smooth map from smooth pieces, but only when the pieces were defined on an open

 cover and agreed exactly on overlaps.
-We saw there that the openness cannot be relaxed: gluing the smooth functions
+We saw there that the openness cannot be relaxed.
+Gluing the smooth functions

 \(x \mapsto x\) and \(x \mapsto -x\) along the closed sets \([0, \infty)\) and \((-\infty, 0]\), where they agree at

 the seam, produces the function \(|x|\), which is not even differentiable at the origin.
-Agreement on a closed seam is

-not enough; what is missing is a way to blend one formula into another smoothly, surrendering the demand that
+Agreement on a closed seam is not enough.
+What is missing is a way to blend one formula into another

 The entire apparatus that resolves this is built from a single analytic seed: a function that is smooth everywhere,